gsferreira/gsferreira.github.com/src/archive/2018/01/json-patch-builder-online/index.md

 layout: post
 tags: post
 date: 2018-01-08
 title: JSON Patch Builder Online
+description: Do you know the JSON Patch format?
+The RFC6902 defines the structure to express a list of operations to apply over a JSON Document.
 ---

 Do you know the JSON Patch format?
 The [RFC6902](https://tools.ietf.org/html/rfc6902) defines the structure to express a list of operations to apply over a JSON Document.